-2D graph can display values of the currently selected point with the crosshair cursor.
-When clicking on such point with the left mouse button, the marker line will be added showing x-axis value on the x-axis and showing y-axis vale of a certain point above the marked point.
-All points can be removed by pressing the right mouse button and select Delete selected marker.
+The 2D graph can display values of the currently selected point with the crosshair cursor.
+When clicking on such a point with the left mouse button, the marker line will be added showing the x-axis value on the x-axis and showing the y-axis value of a certain point above the marked point.
+All points can be removed by pressing the right mouse button and select the Delete selected marker.

-Let's make a square wave with a frequency of 200 Hz in Dewesoft X math and put the signal into FFT analyser.
+Let's make a square wave with a frequency of 200 Hz in Dewesoft math and put the signal into the FFT analyzer.

 Select an icon for Free marker and click on the FFT graph to add it.

 Free markers can be freely added.
-Marker shows us frequency of the peak at which it stands and its amplitude.
+The marker shows us the frequency of the peak at which it stands and its amplitude.

 When we select Max marker and click on the FFT graph with the left mouse button the following setup opens.

-First we select the FFT curve to which the marker is related to.
+First, we select the FFT curve to which the marker is related.
 The position is calculated by the program.

 Interpolation - estimating frequency and amplitude